 Police

-NYPD forms social media task force for to track criminal activity
+NYPD forms social media task force to track criminal activity

 The New York City Police Department announced it formed a new unit to track down crimes discussed on Facebook, MySpace, and twitter.

-A new social media task force has been formed.
+A new social media task force has reportedly been formed by the New York police department.

-Looks like a lot of people will be watching what they do and say on the internet.
+Looks like a lot of people will be watching what they say and do on the internet.

 The unit will “mine social media, looking for info about troublesome house parties, gang showdowns and other potential mayhem,” according to the New York Daily News.